-I love turtlenecks, in fact, I wrote a whole post all about them!
+I love turtlenecks!
 They’re the perfect winter sweater.
 Casual, adaptable, and oh-so warm and cozy.
 I practically live in them all winter.

 French women wear them in mostly black and grey, but they come in a million shades.
-Pick a classic black one, and if you want to add some color, get a second one in a pretty shade.
+Pick a classic black one, and perhaps a camel, and if you want to add some color, get another in a pretty shade.

 Via Who What Wear.